tarfin-labs/laravel-spatial/README.md

 ### 1- Migrations:

-You need to extend the migration from `TarfinLabs\LaravelSpatial\Migrations\SpatialMigration` to add a spatial data field.
+To add a spatial data field, you need to extend the migration from `TarfinLabs\LaravelSpatial\Migrations\SpatialMigration`.

 It is a simple abstract class that adds `point` spatial data type to Doctrine mapped types in the constructor.